Mljet: History

 The Benedictines renounced their rule over Mljet in 1345, keeping only a third of the land.
 The island got a statute and a municipality in Babino Polje.
 It was formally annexed by the Republic of Ragusa in 1410.
-According to the Contract with the Benedictines, the municipality had to pay 300 perpers each year.
+According to the Contract with the Benedictines, the municipality had to pay 300 perperas each year.

 In the 16th century, the monastery was the center of the Mljet Congregation (Congregatio Melitensis or Melitana), gathering all the monasteries of Benedictine monks in the area of the Republic of Ragusa.
 The first president of the Congregation was Mavro Vetranović, the abbot of the Mljet monastery and the famous poet.
 Another great poet was abbot there—Ignjat Đurđević in the 18th century.
 As time went by, the Benedictine monastery on Mljet lost its importance, while the seat of the Mljet Congregation moved to Sveti Jakov near Ragusa.

 In 1809, during the rule of Napoleon, the Mljet monastery was disbanded.
 When Austria took over the island, it placed the forestry office in the building.
-Between the world wars, the building was owned by the Ragusa (Dubrovnik) Bishopric.
-In 1960 it became a hotel, and in 1998 it was returned to the bishopric.
+Between the world wars, the building was owned by the Diocese of Ragusa (Dubrovnik).
+In 1960 it became a hotel, and in 1998 it was returned to the Diocese.
 The island has a long history of eco-damage.
-In order to ease their transport problems, the monks dug a channel to the south coast, from the lake Veliko Jezero, thus turning both fresh-water lakes into seawater-based ones.
+In order to ease their transport problems, the monks dug a channel to the south coast, from the Big Lake, thus turning both fresh-water lakes into seawater-based ones.

 The second incident involves mongooses.
-Small Indian mongooses were introduced onto the island in the early 20th century in order to reduce the venomous snake population (the island was apparently completely overrun).
+Small Indian mongooses were introduced onto the island in the early 20th century in order to reduce the Vipera ammodytes population (the island was apparently completely overrun).
 Whilst the mongooses completed this task, they also disposed of pretty much all the birdlife of the island.
 To this day, the island is notably short of hedgerow birds, such as sparrows.
 Mongooses are a hazard for domestic poultry, and are also known to cause damage in vineyards and orchards.